biicode/docs/c++/publish-reuse.rst

 .. code-block:: bash

   ~myproject$ cd ..
-  ~$ bii init math
+  ~$ bii init mycalc
-  ~$ cd math
+  ~$ cd mycalc
-  ~math$ bii new username/calc --hello=cpp
+  ~mycalc$ bii new username/calc --hello=cpp

-And change the **main.cpp** file, with the following content, remember to substitute ``username`` with your biicode user name and ``myblock`` with your **published block's name**.
+Now change the **main.cpp** file created with the following content, remember to substitute ``username`` with your biicode user name and ``math`` with your **published block's name**.

 .. code-block:: cpp

   #include <iostream>
-  #include "username/myblock/addition.h"
+  #include "username/math/addition.h"

   using namespace std;
   int main() {
     cout<<"2 + 3 = "<< sum(2, 3)<<endl;
   }

 In the "getting started" we used ``bii find`` to let biicode find a suitable (compatible) version of our dependencies.
 You can also directly specify which are our dependencies.
-In this example you depend on your published block **username/myblock**, and it only has one version (number 0).
-You can write in the **bii/requirements.bii** file:
+In this example you depend on your published block **username/math**, and it only has one version (number 0).
+So you can write in the **bii/requirements.bii** file:

 .. code-block:: text

-  username/myblock: 0
+  username/math: 0

 After that, all you have to do is to build and execute your project:

 .. code-block:: bash

-  ~math$ bii cpp:build
+  ~mycalc$ bii cpp:build
-  ~math$ cd bin
+  ~mycalc$ cd bin
-  ~bin$ user_calc_main
+  ~bin$ username_calc_main
   2 + 3 = 5

 .. container:: infonote

-  Take one minute to look to your **deps** folder.
+  Take one minute to look into your **deps** folder.
 You can see there your source code.
 And what about Google Test?
-Shouldn't be there?
+Shouldn't it be there?
 Not really.
 The **sum** function does not require Google Test at all, so Google Test is not required as dependency in your new calculator project (unless you also add it to define your own unit tests of this calculator, of course)

 Congrats!
 You have just reused your **sum** function in a new project.
 You know that we are available at |biicode_forum_link| for any problems.
 You can also |biicode_write_us| for suggestions and feeback, they are always welcomed.